Enthronement of the Japanese emperor: Details

 First, two special rice paddies (斎田, saiden) are chosen and purified by elaborate Shinto purification rites.
 The families of the farmers who are to cultivate the rice in these paddies must be in perfect health.
 Once the rice is grown and harvested, it is stored in a special Shinto shrine as its go-shintai (御神体), the embodiment of a kami or divine force.
 Each kernel must be whole and unbroken, and is individually polished before it is boiled.
 Some sake is also brewed from this rice.
 The two sets of rice seedlings now blessed each come from the western and eastern prefectures of Japan, and the chosen rice from these is assigned from a designated prefecture each in the west and east of the country, respectively.

 Two thatched roof two-room huts (悠紀殿 yukiden, lit.
 East-region hall) and (主基殿 sukiden, lit.
-West-region hall) are built within a corresponding special enclosure, using a native Japanese building style that predates and is thus devoid of all Chinese cultural influence.
+West-region hall) are built within a corresponding special enclosure, using a native Japanese building style.
 The Yukiden and Sukiden represent the east and west halves of Japan, respectively.
 Each hall is divided into two rooms, with one room containing a large couch made of tatami mats at its center, in addition to a seat for the emperor and a place to enshrine the kami; the second is used by musicians.
 All furniture and household items also preserve these earliest, and thus most purely Japanese forms: e.g., all pottery objects are fired but unglazed.
 These two structures represent the house of the preceding emperor and that of the new emperor.
 In earlier times, when the head of a household died his house was burned; before the founding of Kyoto, whenever an emperor died his entire capital city was burned as a rite of purification.
 As in the earlier ceremony, the two houses represent housing styles from western and eastern parts of Japan.
 Since 1990, the temporary enclosure is located at the eastern grounds of the Imperial Palace complex.